doombubbles/time-machine/LATEST.md

-- Fixed for BTD6 v42
+- Fixed for BTD6 v43
-- Fixed for Boss Event saves and Boss Challenge saves